December 8th

 It's all in the mind!

-By definition, the mind is the set of cognitive faculties that enables consciousness, perception, thinking, judgement, and memory.
-It is subtle, meaning that which cannot be perceived through the 5 gross sense organs.
-It is perceived by oneself!
-One can only try to understand another's mind, but total perception is available only to that being.
-Another subhāṣita exaggerates and says 'that which is in one's mind cannot even be perceived by Lord Brahma, the creator.'
+The mind, by definition, is the set of cognitive faculties that enables consciousness, perception, thinking, judgment, and memory.
+It is subtle—imperceptible through the five gross sense organs—and can only be experienced by oneself.
+While we may attempt to understand another’s mind, complete perception is exclusive to the individual.
+A subhāṣita even exaggerates this, stating, "That which is in one’s mind cannot be perceived even by Lord Brahma, the creator."
 Such is the complexity of the mind!

 pada vigrahaH: